variousauthors/Raphael.FreeTransform/README.md

 Default: `5`

-####  `handle_images: false | { east: string, south: string, west: string, north: string }`
+### `handles: { center: object, east: object, south: object, west: object, north: object }`

+Trust me, there will be times when symmetry just won't cut it.
+If you need to specify some attributes on one handle or another, such as size or distance, you can pass just that attribute into the `handles` hash for just that handle, and voila!

+The options available for the handles hash are:

+####  `image: string`

-Sets the images to be used for each handle.
+Sets the image to be used for this handle.
 If only some of the handles are given images, the rest will be drawn normally.
 The images will be scaled to match the axis size option given above.
-If the false value is passed in, then the handles will be rendered as circles.

 Default: false

-####  `handle_attrs: false | { east: string, south: string, west: string, north: string }`
+#### `attrs: { fill: hex, stroke: hex }`

-Sets the attributes of each handle individually, in addition to any attributes previously set with `attrs`.
-The given values cascade over the previosuly set attrs, so if `attrs: { fill: 'red', stroke: 'blue' }` and `handle_attrs: { east: { fill: 'blue' } }`, then the east handle will have a blue fill and a blue outline.
+Sets the attributes of the given handles individually, in addition to any attributes previously set with `attrs`.
+The given values cascade over the previosuly set attrs, so if `attrs: { fill: 'red', stroke: 'blue' }` is set globally, and `attrs: { fill: 'blue' }` is set for just the east handle, then the east handle will have a blue fill and a blue outline.

 Default: false

-####  `handle_classes: false | { east: string, south: string, west: string, north: string }`
+####  `classes: string`

-Sets classes on the handles.
+Sets classes on the handle.
 This can be useful!

+Default: false

+####  `size: number`

+Sets size for just the specified handles.

+Default: false

+####  `distance: number`

+Sets distance for just the specified handles.

 Default: false